-Fung served as Artist-in-Residence with the Royal Philharmonic Orchestra for the 2023-2024 season, appearing at London's Cadogan Hall and touring the UK with the orchestra.
-Other notable appearances of late include his debuts with the New York Philharmonic, Cleveland Orchestra, Orchestre National de Lille, and BBC Philharmonic, as well as the Baltimore, Dallas, Detroit, Seattle, Milwaukee, Utah, Rochester, and Kansas City Symphonies.
+Fung served as artist in residence with the Royal Philharmonic Orchestra in the 2023-2024 season, appearing in four London performances.
+Other recent debuts include the New York Philharmonic, Cleveland Orchestra, Orchestre National de Lille, and BBC Philharmonic, as well as the Baltimore, Dallas, Detroit, Seattle, Milwaukee, Utah, Rochester, and Kansas City Symphonies.
+He has performed at major festivals, including Ravinia, Blossom, Aspen, Bravo Vail and Grant Park in the U.S. and Verbier, Dresden, Leoš Janáček International and Tsinandali Festivals and the Cello Biennale Amsterdam in Europe.